uvegege/ArraySynthesis.jl/docs/src/guide/objectives/multipatternreweightedl1.md

 Pass a **vector** of `Pattern` objects as the second argument to `synthesize`.
 The result is a `MultiPatternResult` with one weight vector per pattern.

+## Literature

+This strategy follows the multiple-pattern iterative LP formulation in:

+- Y. Liu, P. You, C. Zhu, X. Tan, and Q. H. Liu, "Synthesis of Sparse or Thinned Linear and Planar Arrays Generating Reconfigurable Multiple Real Patterns by Iterative Linear Programming," *Progress In Electromagnetics Research*, vol. 155, pp. 27-38, 2016.

 ## Example

 Two-pattern reconfigurable planar array — broadside circular beam and offset rhombus beam: